CubeCoders/AMP/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] that my operating system is up-to-date.
 <!--
   If all 3 boxes above are not confirmed, the issue with be closed as invalid.
+  Please only fill the boxes above with an 'x' character, and not anything else or it won't be marked correctly.
 -->

 ## Symptoms